Banurr/Phoenix_Test/README.md

 ## Usage

+All entities extend from abstract base entity, in REST API, dtos are transfered.

-There several endpoints, only one main endpoint have simple html hello page
+There several REST API endpoints, only one main endpoint have simple html hello page

 GET
 ```